Tendrl/tendrl-ansible/README.md

   (see comments inside the playbook file for references)
 * `site.yml`: main playbook of tendrl-ansible, which one will use to install Tendrl
+* `cleanup.yml`: playbook for cleaning up the tendrl setup from storage nodes and tendrl server node

 ## Where are the roles and playbooks if I use rpm package?